mattsedlar/StatInference_Course_Project/ProjectReport.md

 ## [1] 24.72587
 ```

-As with the mean, we see the same behavior with the various.
-I will use dplyr's group_by function on my simulations data frame to create a dataframe that only displays the means and variances for each size of distributions.
+As with the mean, we see the same behavior with the variance.
+I will use dplyr's group_by function on my simulations data frame to create a data frame that only displays the means and variances for each size of distributions.

 ```r